 III.
 Market Situation

-Gold traded at $1296.80 (+0.43%).
-Gold prices rose as demand for safe havens increased amid concerns that North Korea could test a hydrogen bomb over the Pacific Ocean in response to the U.S. President Donald Trump's threats of military action.
-Additional support to the gold prices was provided by the dynamics of the U.S. dollar.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell 0.35 percent to 91.94.
-Since gold prices are tied to the dollar, a weaker dollar makes the precious metal cheaper for holders of foreign currencies.
+Gold traded at $1,329.80 (-0.14%).
+Gold prices fell moderately, as the U.S. dollar strengthened and yields on the U.S. Treasuries increased.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, rose 0.10 percent to 90.66.
+Since gold prices are tied to the dollar, a stronger dollar makes the precious metal more expensive for holders of foreign currencies.

 IV.
 The most important news that are expected (time GMT0)